The Ultimate Guide to Seller Financing for Rental Properties

 What is Seller Financing?

-Seller financing, also known as owner financing, in real estate refers to an agreement in which the property seller provides a loan to the buyer to cover a portion or the entirety of the purchase price, instead of the buyer obtaining a traditional mortgage from a bank or lender.
+Seller financing, also known as owner financing, in real estate finance refers to an agreement in which the property seller provides a loan to the buyer to cover a portion or the entirety of the purchase price, instead of the buyer obtaining a traditional mortgage from a bank or lender.
 The buyer then repays this loan to the seller over time, typically with interest, according to the terms set in the promissory note such as interest rate, payment schedule, loan term, and any penalties for late payments or default.

 Important Seller Financing Terms